Generating the Goeritz group of $S^3$: Isotopies of guiding spheres

-Let $S_0$ be the sphere, lying between $S$ and $S'$, that meets $F$ at the saddle tangency.
-A neighborhood in $F$ of $S_0 \cap F$ (a figure eight) is a pair of pants with three disjoint circles: $c$, whose parallel in $S_0$ is incident to $v$ in two points, and $c_1$, $c_2$ each of whose parallels in $S_0$ is incident to $v$ in a single point.
-For the purposes of the proof, call the spheres $S_a(bove)$ lying above $S_0$ and containing two of the three circles, and $S_b(elow)$ lying below $S_0$, containing the remaining circle.
+Next suppose the isotopy $S_t$ has a single critical point that is a saddle tangency with $F$ at a point $v \in F$.
+As in the proof of Lemma \ref{lemma:maxormin} we consider how $F$ intersects a collar of $S_m$, the sphere of the tangency at $v$, as shown in Figure \ref{fig:SaSb1}.
+A neighborhood in $F$ of $S_m \cap F$ (a figure eight) is a pair of pants with three disjoint circles: $c_b$, whose parallel in $S_m$ is incident to $v$ in two points, and $c_1$, $c_2$ each of whose parallels in $S_m$ is incident to $v$ in a single point.
+With $S_a$ and $S_b$ as in Lemma \ref{lemma:maxormin}, we can assume that $c_1$ and $c_2$ both lie in $S_a$, and $c$ lies in $S_b$.

-During the decomposition guided by $S_a$ or $S_b$ the disks that the circles bound in the sphere will disappear; the order of disappearance determines the viewpoint from which we will argue.
-Note that $c_1, c_2$ lie on the same side of $c$ in $S_0$.
-If $c$ disappears after $c_1$ and $c_2$ (Case 1 below) we picture the side of $c$ containing $c_1, c_2$ and note that the circles $c_i$ will not be nested in and will both in $S_a$.
-If, say, $c_2$ disappears after $c$ (Case 2 below) then we will observe the side of $c_2$ that contains $c_1$, where the $c_i$ appear nested.
-In this case, $c$ and $c_1$ lie in $S_a$ and $c_2$ lies in $S_b$.
-If all circles disappear simultaneously (so $S_0 \cap F$ is exactly the figure 8) we take the non-nested point of view (Case 1).